omnistrate/omnistrate-blog/posts/2024-11-09-omnistrate-developer-platform-to-build-b2b-saas.md

 > FalkorDB, ex-SVP of Redis

 > Omnistrate makes it easy and inexpensive to stand up a managed
-> service on any cloud.” – Anurag Gupta, ex-VP of Database and Analytic
+> service on any cloud. – Anurag Gupta, ex-VP of Database and Analytic
 > Services, AWS

 > Omnistrate's approach to efficiently and affordably converting